Al-Otaiba ambush

-The Al-Otaiba ambush was a successful military operation conducted on 26 February 2014 by Hezbollah against al-Nusra militants at Al-Otaiba, a village in East Ghouta, near Damascus, Syria.
+The Al-Otaiba ambush was a military operation conducted on 26 February 2014 by Hezbollah against alleged al-Nusra militants at Al-Otaiba, a village in East Ghouta, near Damascus, Syria.
 In the ambush, a long, single-file column of alleged al-Nusra Front fighters were obliterated by multiple, simultaneous IED blasts.
 They were then targeted by Hezbollah with additional secondary explosions and small-arms fire.
-Hezbollah received minor support from the Syrian Army in the ambush.
+Hezbollah received minor support from the Ba'athist-led Syrian Arab Army in the ambush.

 Various reports suggest that over 100 al-Nusra fighters were killed, which makes the ambush a major victory for Hezbollah.
 According to analysts, the operation may have tightened the government's grip on east Damascus.
+After the fall of the Ba'athist-led regime, later investigations into the ambush site by the Syrian transitional government would discover the remains of 100 civilians.

 Ambush

-In early 2014, Hezbollah intelligence intercepted an al-Nusra Front plan to move a large group of men at night from the besieged East Ghouta, a slum near the capital city, to more defensible positions in the Qalamoun Mountains northeast of Damascus.
+In early 2014, Hezbollah intelligence allegedly intercepted an al-Nusra Front plan to move a large group of men at night from the besieged East Ghouta to more defensible positions in the Qalamoun Mountains northeast of Damascus.
 Their path would take them along a well-worn infiltration route through the rural village of Al-Otaiba.
 The US Army and most sources report that the operation was planned by Hezbollah.
 The route and approximate time of the Nusra convoy was determined in advance, and IEDs were planted and concealed in advance of the travelers’ arrival.